-All of AGRO's outsourcing arrangements are reviewed on an annual basis by the Board and more frequently if required.
-Any new Group or third party outsourcing arrangements, or changes to existing Group or third party outsourcing arrangements, are reviewed and approved by the AGRO's management and/or the Board, as appropriate.
+All of AG Re's outsourcing arrangements are reviewed on an annual basis by the Board and more frequently if required.
+Any new Group or third party outsourcing arrangements, or changes to existing Group or third party outsourcing arrangements, are reviewed and approved by AG Re's management and/or the Board, as appropriate.